railsware/http_logger/Readme.md

 Net::HTTP has a builtin logger that can be set via \#set\_debug\_output.
 This method is only available at the instance level and it is not always accessible if used inside of a library.
 Also output of builtin debugger is not formed well for API debug purposes.

+## Integration

+If you are using Net::HTTP#request hackers like FakeWeb make sure you require http\_logger after all others because http\_logger always calls "super", rather than others.